MohitGoel92/Microsoft-Excel/README.md

 A nested function is tucked inside another Excel function as one of its arguments.
 Nesting functions let you return results you would have a hard time getting otherwise.
 When a function is nested inside another, the inner function is calculated first.
 Then that result is used as an argument for the outer function.

-Nesting an *AND* function within a *IF* function allows us to test multiple conditions.
+Nesting an *AND* function within an *IF* function allows us to test multiple conditions.
 A function of this sort will look something like the below:

 ```
 =IF(AND(H5="Yes",MIN(B5:E5)>=8000),"Bonus","No Bonus")